 Given that 20 shillings make a pound, taxation for the Subsidy was 5%.
 The old taxation system only meant the poor ended up paying as much taxes as the rich.
 When the new taxation system was implemented, the poorer members of society paid much less.

 Wolsey also reinvented the equity court in which the the judge decided the verdict based on the principle of fairness.
 Both the Star Chamber and the Court of Chauncery concentrated on simple, inexpensive cases and impartial justice.
 In the Court of Requests for the poor, no fees were required.
-No longer were powerful people invincible e.g. the Earl of Northumberland was sent to Fleet Prison in 151and Lord Abergavenny was accused of illegal retaining.
+No longer were powerful people invincible e.g. the Earl of Northumberland was sent to Fleet Prison in 1516 and Lord Abergavenny was accused of illegal retaining.

 It is at this point that King Henry's desire to divorce Catherine and marry Anne Boleyn led to Wolsey's fall.
 While he didn't wish the king to marry Anne, he saw Catherine's political influence as Charles' aunt led her to dislike Wolsey's French policy.